 - I post the image to my Facebook account for all my followers to see.

-- I do not get permission from the copyright holder of the picture which is typically the photographer.
+- Permission is not requested from the copyright holder of the picture which is typically the photographer.

 - I am infringing on the rights of the copyright holder.

 Before the web existed, the copyright owner would hire a lawyer to send a cease and desist letter to me.
 If I did not respond, the copyright holder would then file a copyright infringement lawsuit against me, and the matter would proceed to court.

 The DMCA was written by politicians who realized there were going to be a massive number of copyright disputes on the web since it is so easy to republish content.
-To avoid crippling the courts with millions of lawsuits, the DMCA was written to create a procedure to facilitate an informal resolution to each infringement problem.
+To avoid crippling the courts with millions of lawsuits, Congress drafted the DMCA to create a procedure for informal resolution of online infringement disputes.

 The actual process is beyond the scope of this article.
 What is important to understand is so long as a hosting company follows the procedure, the host cannot be sued for monetary damages for any alleged copyright infringement by one of its clients.
 Let’s look at an example to see how this works.

 I start “Blow Me Down Hosting, Inc.” My first customer is “M. Content Scraper.”
 He starts a blog and begins posting content.
 I receive a copyright complaint from the publisher of Stephen King asserting Mr. Scraper has copied and republished large sections of one of Mr. King’s books on the web.
 If I follow the procedure detailed in the DMCA, Mr. King cannot sue me for the infringement.
 He can only go after Scraper.